How to Clean your Air Conditioner

 If your air conditioner is still under warranty, even at the slightest hiccup, do not hesitate to contact the retailer or the manufacturer.

 During hot summers, an air conditioner can make such a difference and really help us get through the day.
 It is then understandable why it is so important to maintain it on a regular basis, as per the recommendations of a manufacturer.
 Some parts can be maintained by users, for instance, the outdoor unit, filter and coils.
-However, before every season, contact the air conditioning service provider in your area to come and clean your air conditioner, check if it works, and whether the filter should be replaced.
+However, before every season, contact the air conditioning service provider in your area to come and maintain your air conditioner, check if it works, and whether the filter should be replaced.